 The Distribution division's business strategy is to generate revenues from the marketing and distribution of medical devices for the minimally invasive diagnosis or treatment of urological disorders and other various clinical indications.
-These products include, but are not limited to: micro-ultrasound devices such as the ExactVu product and lasers.
-The Distribution division also generates revenues from the leasing of devices, as well as from the sale of disposables, spare parts and maintenance contracts for equipment sold under the Distribution division.
+These products include the ExactVu 29 MHz Micro-ultrasound system and advanced surgical lasers from various companies.
+The Distribution division also generates revenues from system leases, as well as from the sale of disposables, spare parts and maintenance contracts for equipment sold under the Distribution division.